DBremen/ISEUtils/README.md

 https://github.com/madskristensen/zencoding
 https://zen-coding.googlecode.com/files/ZenCodingCheatSheet.pdfc

+Automatic saving of opened files and prompt for re-opening previously saved session upon start of ISE (this is based on the ISESessionTools module from Oisin Grehan)

 - Get-ZenCode (PowerShell version of zen Coding based on WebEssentials VisualStudio extension version, with added functionality for pipeline input.
 See examples in Get-ZenCode.ps1.
 The function returns the expanded zen Code expression)
 - Get-ISEShortcuts (returns all built-in and AddOn shortcut key bindings)
 - Get-ISESnippet